lorenzolpandolfo/tinstore/README.md

 # Tin Store
 ### The smarter way to install and manage apps on Windows

-**TinStore** is an intuitive and easy-to-use app store for **Windows**, allowing you to discover, install, and manage applications effortlessly.
+**Tin Store** is an intuitive and easy-to-use app store for **Windows**, allowing you to discover, install, and manage applications effortlessly.
 Powered by **Winget**, TinStore simplifies app installations and updates, making it your one-stop solution for Windows software management.

 ## How it works?